brandonbloom/waet/README.md

-# The WebAssembly Binary Toolkit in Clojure
+# WAET: The WebAssembly Edn Toolkit

-The WebAssembly Binary Toolkit, or WABT, is a collection of C++ programs for working with WebAssembly.
-This partial port provides mainly a "wat2wasm" equivilent where WebAssembly text format (WAT) programs are encoded in Edn.
-Since WAT is already an s-expr language, WAT programs are mostly valid Edn.
-It should be possible to port a WAT program to Wat-In-Edn (WIE) with minimal local text fixups.

-Primarily, this project aims to provide a pleasant interface for compilers written in Clojure to target WebAssembly as a backend.
+WAET (prounced "weight") is the Clojure-equivilent of WABT, the WebAssembly Binary Toolkit.

+The WebAssembly Edn Toolkit provides a collection of Babashka scripts in the style of WABT's C++ programs for manipulating various WebAssembly file formats.

+**Provided Tools:**

+- `wat2wie` -- Converts WebAssembly Text into WebAssembly In Edn.
+- `wie2wasm` -- Converts WebAssembly In Edn to binary WebAssembly.
+Accepts the same options as `wat2wasm`.
+- `wat2wie2wasm` -- Behaves as `wat2wasm`, but detours through WIE for testing
+  purposes.

+Additionally -- and perhaps most importantly -- WAET provides the above functionality as a Clojure library for the purpose of being a pleasant compilation toolkit for compilers targeting WebAssembly.

+## WIE: WebAssembly In Edn

+WAT (WebAssembly Text) is already an sexpression language and so has a great deal of common syntax with EDN (Clojure's Extensible Data Notation).

+*TODO: Document differences/translation.

 ## Status